amphp/http-server/README.md

 $ git clone --recursive https://github.com/rdlowrey/Aerys.git
 ```

-No. There's no composer.
-Don't ask.
-I'll add it when the project is more mature and not a second
+No. There's no composer right now.
+I'll add it when the project is more mature.
-earlier.

 ## Running Your Server